 The Food and Drug Administration Amendments Act of 2007 also gave the FDA the authority to require a risk evaluation and mitigation strategy (REMS) from manufacturers to ensure that the benefits of a drug outweigh its risks.
-Potential REMS elements incorporate a patient package insert and a communication plan to health-care providers.
-Other REMS may require a paper handout known as a medication guide, if the FDA believes that adherence to directions is essential to its effectiveness or that patients need to be aware of particular side effects or adverse events.
-When these elements are insufficient to mitigate known serious risks, a REMS will also include elements to ensure safe use, which can include providing certain health-care providers who prescribe the drug and pharmacies, practitioners, or health-care settings that dispense the opportunity to obtain certification with respect to the drug.
+Potential REMS elements include a patient package insert and a communication plan to health-care providers.
+Other REMS may require a paper handout known as a medication guide, if the FDA believes that adherence to directions is essential to the drug's effectiveness or that patients need to be aware of particular side effects or adverse events.
+When these elements are insufficient to mitigate known serious risks, a REMS will also include elements to promote safe use, such as providing prescribers, pharmacies, practitioners, or health care settings that dispense the drug the opportunity to obtain certification with respect to the drug.

-Finally, the FDA recently began making emerging drug safety information available to the public earlier.
-The FDA may decide to provide updated risk information to the public, even though it may still be evaluating data and determining whether regulatory action is warranted.
-According to the revised draft guidance published in March 2012, the FDA believes that timely communication of the most current information helps professionals, patients and consumers make more informed treatment choices.
-The FDA has also proposed a framework for classifying postmarketing safety issues as priority, standard, or emergency in another draft guidance document issued earlier this year.
+The FDA recently began making emerging drug safety information available to the public earlier, including providing updated risk information to the public in certain instances even though it may still be evaluating data and determining whether regulatory action is warranted.
+According to the revised draft guidance published in March 2012, 'Guidance: Drug Safety Information - FDA's Communication to the Public', the FDA believes that timely communication of the most current information helps professionals, patients and consumers make more informed treatment choices.
+The FDA also proposed a framework for classifying postmarketing safety issues as priority, standard, or emergency in another draft guidance document issued in 2012, 'Guidance: Classifying Significant Postmarketing Drug Safety Issues'.
+This framework will inform decisions about public drug safety communications so that health-care professionals and patients receive timely information about safety risks with the greatest public health significance.
+While these guidance documents are not binding, they do represent the FDA's current thinking on these topics.